BorisDeletic/CompStatsForQuant/README.md

 * Writing fast, vectorized python code
 * Statistics, probability, and Bayesian inference
 * Creating simple, readable graphs with matplotlib to quickly portray and analyse data
-* Linear algebra and applications to statistical foundations of ML
 * Monte Carlo methods and Markov-Chain processes for statistical models
 * Introduction to Game Theory